 THE BIBLE DEMANDS PLAIN EXPOSURE OF ERROR

-THE BIBLE DEMANDS SEPARATION FROM ERROR AND APOSTASY
+THE BIBLE DEMANDS SEPARATION FROM COMPROMISE, DOCTRINAL ERROR, AND APOSTASY

 THE BIBLE DEMANDS STRICT SEPARATION FROM SIN AND WORLDLINESS